RandityaHundal/numberInput/README.md

 3. Run the application. :play_or_pause_button:

 Please note that this application was developed using JetBrains Rider 2023.2.3 and may not work as expected in other IDEs or versions.

-## Repository Name :file_folder:

-Consider naming the repository `code-challenge-console-app`.

-## Description :memo:

-"A C# console application that demonstrates the use of loops and input validation to control program flow.
-The user is prompted to enter a number between 5 and 10, and the program continues to prompt until a valid number within the range is entered."